leoreigoto/models/README.md

-my custom modification of tensorflow model
+my custom modification of tensorflow model to use on my collab app